14th July 2023

 2023 update: Progress on ending sexism in nationality laws since July 2022

-Our 2016 report on discriminatory nationality laws, which was sent to the UN Office of the High Commissioner for Human Rights, documents a wide range of harmful consequences and calls on governments to remove all discrimination against women in passing on their nationality to their husbands and children.
-It highlights those countries where women do not have the same rights as men to convey their nationality, engendering much hardship for the families concerned.
+Our 2016 report on discriminatory nationality laws, submitted to the UN Office of the High Commissioner for Human Rights, documents a wide range of harmful consequences and calls on governments to eliminate all discrimination against women in the transmission of their nationality to their husbands and children.
+It highlights countries where women do not have the same rights as men to convey their nationality, resulting in considerable hardship for the families concerned.

 In 2022, we released an updated report, The State We’re In: Ending Sexism in Nationality Laws 2022 Edition – Update for a Disrupted World.